Somdatta-dev/rag_vs_ft/README.md

 **🎉 Live Demo**: [https://ragvft.somdatta.dev](https://ragvft.somdatta.dev)

+> **⚠️ Demo Note**: This is a CPU-only deployment for UI demonstration purposes.
+The live demo shows the complete interface and mock responses but does not perform actual AI model inference due to GPU limitations in the cloud environment.

 A comprehensive comparative system implementing **Retrieval-Augmented Generation (RAG)** and **LoRA Fine-tuning** approaches for financial question answering, built for academic assignment submission.

 ## 📋 Assignment Overview